Vijay Mahajan: Policy Advisory and Board Roles

 Vijay was a member of the Committee on Financial Sector Reforms, chaired by Raghuram Rajan and also of the C. Rangarajan Committee on Financial Inclusion.
-Vijay serves on the Insurance Regulatory and Development Authority, and the Micro Finance Development and Equity Fund.
+Vijay served on the Insurance Regulatory and Development Authority, and the Micro Finance Development and Equity Fund.
 He is the Principal Advisor to the Government of Rajasthan on Livelihoods.

 He served for several years on the Boards of various NGOs including Association for Sarva Seva Farms (ASSEFA), Gram Vikas, ARAVALI, Development Support Centre a.
 He also served on the boards of management institutions including the Indian Institute of Health Management Research, the Institute of Rural Management Anand and the Indian Institute of Forest Management.

 Vijay has been an advisor to the Planning Commission, Government of India, the state governments of Andhra Pradesh, Karnataka, Madhya Pradesh, Rajasthan and Sikkim, and to RBI and NABARD.
 He was the Principal Advisor on Livelihoods to the Government of Rajasthan (2004-2010) and in that capacity helped conceptualise the Rajasthan Mission on Livelihoods, which later became the Rajasthan Skill and Livelihood Development Corporation in 2011.